Smart Home Maintenance Tips & Expert Advice

 • Fill the sink or tub with water over the plunger’s rim.

-• Stick it on the clogged drain, tighten it, and push firmly for 20-30 seconds.
+• Place it over the clogged drain, tighten it, and press firmly for 20-30 seconds.

 Keep Clogged Drains From Coming Back